lmarien94/TurtleSunTank/README.md

 It can perform the following tasks:
 - Switch the lights automatically on/off based on the time,
 - Adjust the lighting depending on the temperature & humidity in the sun tank,
+- Switch the heating element for the water on/off based on the water temperature,
 - Displaying the temperature & humidity in the sun tank on an LCD,
 - Displaying the temperature of the water on an LCD.